joelparkerhenderson/coordinated-disclosure/README.md

   * Typically the discoverer does not need anyone's permission to publish vulnerabilities.

   * Typically the discoverer's information helps the publisher.

+## What does the producer do afterward?

+Verify success.

+  * Did all the people and processes handle the disclosure successfully?
+If so, good.
+If not, then consider doing after-action research, such as root cause analysis (RCA), post-mortem reports, Isikawa diagrams, or causal analysis based on system theory (CAST).

+  * Are any outstanding issues triaged and tracked?

+  * Do the producer and discoverer both understand what to do for any next steps?
+This is especially impoortant to get right in case there may be any follow up coordinated disclosures.

 ## Guidance